CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent specificity and domain-appropriate trigger terms that clearly carve out a distinct niche in Bayesian probabilistic programming with PyMC.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
-Adding trigger guidance would elevate this from good to excellent.
+This is a strong description with excellent specificity and domain-appropriate trigger terms that clearly carve out a distinct niche in Bayesian probabilistic programming with PyMC.
+Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+The technical terminology is appropriate for the target audience and unlikely to cause conflicts with other skills.

 Suggestions